CHIheb0022/NRF-Applications-Including-a-ranging-system/README.md

  - Method 2 : using the two way ranging (TWR) technique. it's a request/responde comunication over a pre-configured pipe supporting Full-duplex transmission.

 ![TWR illustration:](TWR.png)

+# Curent tests:

+Am curently trying to include freeRtos functionalities to provide more effeciency in termms of delays to ensure correct calculation and to monitore variants tasks.